 Welcome to Ursa Major !

 Hi there!
-Welcome to the primer of my mono-green, battlecruiser deck, commanded by Goreclaw, Terror of Qal Sisma.
+Welcome to the primer of this mono-green, battlecruiser deck, commanded by Goreclaw, Terror of Qal Sisma.
 The high forests of Qal Sisma hide a terrible secret.
 Once, only the dragons living amongst their mountainous, tree-filled expanses reached sizes big enough to challenge any foolhardy hunters to the limit.
 That changed when a she-bear of stupendous dimensions chose them as her new home.
 Where she came from, and how she became what she now is, no one knows.
 One thing is clear though, she is respected by her peers; large creatures of every shape were attracted by her presence, by her ferocity and her power.
 A realm of sorts was established, one without borders, where all manner of powerful beasts lived separately but in mutual respect, … in some undefined way as a banded force as well.
 Now, their ire is fixed upon you, the one who is disturbing their peace and threatening their de facto leader, … their queen, if you will.
 Within moments, a sea of claws, scales, tough hide and teeth is going to be unleashed upon you.
-I would recommend you brace yourself, for the waves to come!
-I play this deck in casual formats.
-It’s not meant to be used in a competitive fashion, but of course I welcome anyone to try!
-Feel free to comment on anything you (dis)like throughout this primer; I hope you will enjoy it!
+Brace yourself, for the waves to come!
+This deck is meant to be played in casual formats.
+It’s not meant to be used in a competitive fashion, but of course anyone is welcome anyone to try!
+Feel free to comment on anything you (dis)like throughout this primer; hopefully you will enjoy it!

-This monster provides all of my strong creatures with some major perks.
+This monster provides all of the deck’s strong creatures with some major perks.
 First off, she makes them cheaper to cast by a significant amount.
 That’s a major boon, considering green is already pretty good at ramping quickly.
-Her second ability is not to sneeze at either; a power/toughness boost plus trample to all my attacking creatures with power 4 or greater (which includes herself!).
+Her second ability is not to sneeze at either; a power/toughness boost plus trample to all attacking creatures on her side of the battlefield with power 4 or greater (which includes herself!).
 Finally, at CMC4 she is great value for mana and is therefore also relatively easy to recast.

 • Mana: indicates the availability of mana sources within the deck.